gocd/docs.go.cd/configuration/managing_artifacts_and_reports.md

+---
+description: Managing artifacts and reports in GoCD
+keywords: GoCD configuration, artifacts, reports, publishing artifacts, artifact repository, test artifacts,
+---

 # Managing artifacts and reports

-Because all your work is done on remote agents, Go provides a mechanism for files to be automatically uploaded to Go server following the completion of every job.
-These files can then be accessed via the Go server dashboard, or via the RESTful API.
+Because all your work is done on remote agents, GoCD provides a mechanism for files to be automatically uploaded to GoCD server following the completion of every job.
+These files can then be accessed via the GoCD server dashboard, or via the RESTful API.

 ## Publishing artifacts

-The first step in using the artifact repository is to tell Go which files you want to publish.
+The first step in using the artifact repository is to tell GoCD which files you want to publish.
 To do this just specify the path to the file or directory relative to the root of the source control checkout.
-You also need to specify where Go will publish the artifact.
+You also need to specify where GoCD will publish the artifact.
 You can add as many files and directories as you like.

 To configure an artifact: